magredal/Enhancing-ML-Thermobarometry-for-Clinopyroxene-Bearing-Magmas/README.md

     8.Figures folder: Once you run the "Single_OutPut_Predictor.ipynb" script, you will find your figures here.

-If you have any issues, please write to: maurizio.petrelli@unipg.it, monica.agredalopez@studenti.unipg.it
+If you have any issues, please write to: maurizio.petrelli@unipg.it, monica.agredalopez@dottorandi.unipg.it

 Distributed under the MIT license.